motekulo/phonestrument/devnotes.md

 To try:

-- Transport button to pause everything
 - think about a vertical line instrument
 - see if some movement can occur with the pitched instruments
 - experiment with different samples
 - Be able to add and delete different elements (shapes and associated samples and instruments)

 Done:
-- Experiment with different bounce values [done]
+- Experiment with different bounce values
-- Add some panning [done]
+- Add some panning
+- Transport button to pause everything

+Pretty sure I merged into master, rather than babol, before adding the pause button.